fredcallaway/eyeplan-experiment/email_template.md

 Hi {name},

-This is just a quick reminder about the study tomorrow ({date}) at {time}.
+This is just a quick reminder about the study today ({date}) at {time}.
 Please arrive on time.
 If you are more than 10 minutes late, you may be assigned as a no-show.

 __IMPORTANT__: Please review the guidelines below regarding _makeup_ and _glasses_.